 In Moldova, a decision by a Supreme Court to invalidate the results of a mayoral election in Chisinau that was won by the opposition candidate Andrei Năstase sparked harsh criticisms from the European Union and several ambassadors to the country.
 In recent weeks, protests have inflamed the capital with the request to restore the rule of law and the legitimate vote of Moldovan citizens.
 Also under attack are those judges, lawyers and pro-reform activists critical of the ruling elite and oligarchic interests.

 Similarly, in Russia, lawyers who choose to fight for the rights of political prisoners are subjected to constant pressure, administrative sanctions and smear campaigns with the aim of intimidating and censoring dissenting voices.
 As raised by numerous international organisations and NGOs, the situation of Ukrainian political prisoners being unjustly held in the Russian Federation and illegally occupied Crimea is particularly serious.

 The event will be moderated and presided over by Senator Rampi.
 Among the speakers who will present their testimonies, there will be:

-Lyudmyla Kozlovska: President of the Open Dialog Foundation, a human rights organisation active in the defense of political prisoners, lawyers and judges persecuted on political grounds in the region of the former USSR;
+Lyudmyla Kozlovska: President of the Open Dialogue Foundation, a human rights organisation active in the defense of political prisoners, lawyers and judges persecuted on political grounds in the region of the former USSR;

 Antonio Stango: President of the Italian Federation for Human Rights, co-founder of the Italian Helsinki Committee, former director of the Kazakhstan Human Rights Training and Support Program;